 Replace each letter with a digit to make this addition correct.

-digits from 1 to 9 (until you get back to the first number).
+Carry out cyclic permutations of nine digit numbers containing the digits from 1 to 9 (until you get back to the first number).
 Prove that whatever number you choose, they will add to the same total.

 Which set of numbers that add to 10 have the largest product?